23 Ways (and Counting) for Kids to Bypass Your Parental Controls

 Or even easier – they can press a “reset” button on the back of the router to restore it to factory settings: original password, unrestricted WiFi and no parental controls.

 Solution: Set a strong router password and monitor the traffic for sudden changes.
 Make sure nothing extra is plugged into your cable modem.
 To check which WiFi network kids are using, click on the WiFi icon and see if it’s your family WiFi or something else.
-Lock up your router to prevent tampering.
+Use a router with parental controls that only allows approved devices.
+Lock up your router to prevent tampering:

 6. Factory-reset the device